BessieChen/Coursera_Deep_Learning/README.md

 ### Deep Learning & Art: Neural Style Transfer
 * Implement the neural style transfer algorithm
-* Generate novel artistic images using your algorithm Notes that most of the algorithms we have studied optimize a cost function to get a set of parameter values.
+* Generate novel artistic images using my algorithm Notes that most of the algorithms we have studied optimize a cost function to get a set of parameter values.
 In Neural Style Transfer, we optimize a cost function to get pixel values!

 ### Face Recognition for the Happy House
 Face recognition problems commonly fall into two categories:
 * Face Verification - "is this the claimed person?".
-For example, at some airports, you can pass through customs by letting a system scan your passport and then verifying that you (the person carrying the passport) are the correct person.
-A mobile phone that unlocks using your face is also using face verification.
+For example, at some airports, I can pass through customs by letting a system scan my passport and then verifying that I (the person carrying the passport) am the correct person.
+A mobile phone that unlocks using my face is also using face verification.
 This is a 1:1 matching problem.
 * Face Recognition - "who is this person?".
 For example, the video lecture showed a face recognition video of Baidu employees entering the office without needing to otherwise identify themselves.
 This is a 1:K matching problem.
 * Implement the triplet loss function
 * Use a pretrained model to map face images into 128-dimensional encodings